khulnasoft/tracker/docs/docs/events/builtin/extra/container_create.md

 The `container_create` event is derived from the `cgroup_mkdir` event.
 First, it checks if the cgroup event belongs to a container root directory being created.
-It then uses the `cgroup_id`, from the cgroup directory inode, to retrieve container-specific information (enriched by tracee when talking to runtime daemons).
+It then uses the `cgroup_id`, from the cgroup directory inode, to retrieve container-specific information (enriched by tracker when talking to runtime daemons).

 ## Example Use Case